-When an action takes place in accordance to an agreement between two parties, it is considered being an act in good faith.
+When an action takes place in accordance with an agreement between two parties, it is considered being an act in good faith.
 When an action occurs that breaks this agreement, the defaulting party is considered to be acting in bad faith and can be subject to legal action in New York.

-Insurance and Bad Faith Actions
+Insurance & Bad Faith Actions

 When a consumer purchases an insurance policy, they enter into a legal agreement with the providing company.
 The consumer agrees to pay a certain amount of money each month, called a premium, in exchange for services and insurance provisions on the part of the insurance company.
 When the insurance company fails to abide by the terms of the agreement, they are failing in their duty and are considered to be acting in bad faith.
 As a consumer, you may have a legal claim against them.